Mehdierli/ProgrammingNotes/Angular.md

 * Single Page Applications are super easy to deploy in Production, and even to version over time!
 * a much-improved user experience due to less full page reloads and a better overall performance because less bandwidth is needed.
     - On a SPA, after the initial page load, no more HTML gets sent over the network.
 Instead, only data gets requested from the server (or sent to the server).
-    - So while a SPA is running, only data gets sent over the wire, which takes a lot less time and bandwidth than constantly sending HTML.
+    - So while a SPA is running, only data gets sent over the wire, which takes less time and bandwidth than constantly sending HTML.
 * In a SPA after application startup, the data to HTML transformation process has been moved from the server to the client – SPAs have the equivalent of a template engine running in your browser!

-## What is TypeScript and why would I use it in place of JavaScript? [closed]
+## What is TypeScript and why would I use it in place of JavaScript?
 * TypeScript is a superset of JavaScript which primarily provides optional static typing, classes and interfaces.
 * it will compiles to plain javascript
 * One of the big benefits is to enable IDEs to provide a richer environment for spotting common errors as you type the code.